hcoles/pitest-site/quickstart/basic_concepts.markdown

 ## Equivalent Mutations

-Things are not quite this simple in practice as not all mutations will behave diffently than the unmutated class.
+Things are not quite this simple in practice as not all mutations will behave differently than the unmutated class.
 These mutants are referred to as **equivalent mutations**.

 There are various reasons why a mutation might be equivalent including